h0mbre/h0mbre.github.io/_posts/2020-04-23-HEVD_Use_After_Free_32bit.md

 ## Conclusion
 That was a pretty exaggerated exploit scenario I would guess, but it was perfect for me since I had never done a UAF exploit before.
 Next we'll be doing the stack overflow again but this time on Windows 10 where we'll have to bypass SMEP.
 Until next time.

+Once again, big thanks to all the content producers out there for getting me through these exploits.